 A reverse mortgage can enhance a your retirement or free up cash to ease some your financial situation, and I want to help with any question you may have about the product.
 I have some information provided below to help introduce you to reverse mortgages, but please feel free to contact me if you would like more information.

-It can be scary: making a major decision concerning your biggest investment, a decision involving a place that means the most to you.
-Deciding whether or not a reverse mortgage is right for you takes considerable thought and consideration.
+It can be scary making a major decision concerning your biggest investment, the place that means the most to you.
+Deciding whether a reverse mortgage is right for you takes much thought and consideration.
 We hope the following questions and answers help you in this endeavor.

 1. What Is A Reverse Mortgage?

 A reverse mortgage is a unique loan that allows homeowner(s) 62 years of age and older to draw on the value of their home, which is paid to the homeowner(s) in a variety of payout options.
 One aspect of this loan is that it does not require repayment until the homeowner(s) no longer reside in the residence, the last surviving borrower passes away or does not comply with the loan obligations such as paying property taxes and insurance, and maintaining the property to FHA guidelines.
 Regulated by the U.S. Department of Housing and Urban Development (HUD), Home Equity Conversion Mortgages are insured by the Federal Housing Administration (FHA) and may help older qualified homeowners meet their financial needs easing money worries for greater peace of mind.

 Prior to applying for the loan, it is required that you are made aware of the terms and conditions of the loan through sources provided by HUD.
 Contact the Housing Counseling Clearinghouse at 1-800-569-4287 to obtain the name and telephone number of a HUD-approved counseling agency.
 You may also contact our office and we will provide you with the list of HUD-approved reverse mortgage counseling agencies.